monpeco/HKUx-HKU_08x/module6-The-Future-of-Data-Driven-Finance/data.md

 ---

 #### Module 6 The Future of Data-Driven Finance   6.3 Case Study 2: Alibaba   Video 6.3 Case Study 2: Alibaba

+Welcome.
+In this session,
+we will look at the case study of Alibaba.
+Alibaba has already been
+mentioned several times in the course, for example, in the modules about mobile money, evolution of payments, and also alternative finance.
+I wanted to spend some time with you on Alibaba because it is a very important illustration of the changing landscape in finance, and how in certain markets, new entrants are quickly taking market share from traditional financial institutions.
+The financial arm of Alibaba
+started in 2004 with Alipay,
+to facilitate payments for users of Taobao.
+Alibaba's Business-to-Consumers platform.
+If we go back in history,
+in 2002 eBay acquired PayPal
+with the objective to integrate payment into its auction platform, and facilitate transactions for its users.
+The creation of Alipay by Alibaba followed a very similar objective, and one of its first features were an escrow service, where the money was not paid to the seller until the goods were received.
+Alipay started as a payment mechanism for Taobao, but very quickly grew to offer more and more services, from payment of utilities to money transfer.
+In 2009, Alipay launched mobile payments, and this has become one of the most well-known successes of Alibaba.
+In practise,
+why is Alipay so different from other services?
+If you think of PayPal
+as a payment mechanism,
+Alipay in its first version
+was very similar to PayPal.
+If you think of Apple Pay or Samsung Pay, we could say that
+Alipay in 2010 was very similar to those mobile payment services where you can pay from your smart phone.
+But the biggest difference
+is that from the Alipay app,
+a consumer has access to all the services that a financial institution can offer, from payment to investment, from insurance to money transfer.
+In other words,
+Alibaba built a digital bank from scratch and put it directly in the smartphone of its clients.
+Today, the financial arm of Alibaba is Ant Financial, and although we think of Alibaba as an e-commerce company,
+Ant Financial is really
+a diversified financial services institution.
+It includes Alipay,
+which Alibaba calls a lifestyle enabler, and which I would call the ultimate bank in a phone, where consumers can make payments, buy movie tickets, invest money.
+And not just online,
+but also in physical shops.
+Today Alipay has 500 million clients.
+A second pillar of Ant Financial is Ant Fortune, the asset management arm that includes Yu'e Bao, which is today, the largest money market fund, or one of the largest money market funds in the world with more than $100 billion under management.
+Another activity of Ant Financial is Sesame Credit, which is a credit rating agency, and that takes a very large amount of data including social data to score individuals.
+In terms of numbers,
+Ant Financial has become
+one of the largest financial institutions in the world, with half a billion clients in China, but is also very significantly expanding in other countries.
+For example,
+they are an investor in Paytm, the largest mobile payment platform in India, or Ascend in Thailand and Kakao Pay in Korea.
+What can we learn from Alibaba?
+Alibaba is so massive
+that we could take it as an exception, but I think that it would be a mistake.
+There is much to learn from Alibaba in terms of innovation model, and that could be replicated in a lot of other situations.
+For example,
+what started as a mobile payment feature of an e-commerce platform has become a massive financial institution.
+In other words, we are seeing
+new entrants getting into finance, and reaching scale very quickly, thanks to their existing customer base, and a big leverage on technology.
+The example of Alibaba might be exceptional, but it is clearly not unique, and there will be more and more e-commerce companies and technology companies trying to offer financial products.
+The other takeaway
+is the rise of emerging markets in financial services.
+In some ways,
+the basic financial infrastructure in emerging markets is an opportunity for entrepreneurs and companies to build financial services from scratch, and to use the latest technologies, what we call leapfrogging.
+We are therefore likely to see very different types of FinTech development in the West and developing countries.
+Although Alibaba is exceptional in its scale, there are more tech companies getting into finance.
+Have a look,
+and you will see that there are more and more in a lot of different countries in the world.
+Thank you very much for following, and I hope you won't forget that new entrants are coming into finance.
+Thank you.

+---

+####  Module 6 The Future of Data-Driven Finance   6.4 Case Study 3: Aadhaar   Video 6.4 Case Study 3: Aadhaar